stereoIII6/fraxio_framework/WhitePaper.md

 Our tools eliminate the need for coding skills to create Interactive dynamic assets.
 Graphic designers, digital artists, and all types of creatives will be able to adapt a worklow in no time.
-Fractio's goal is to explore the limits of existing standards and to create the need for new standards.

 ## Explore Conquer

+Our focus is to explore the boundaries of existing standards and develop the most efficient tools to utilize blockchain technology.

 ## Double Up Security

+Our decentralized ethos requires us to build a trustless ecosystem.
+We are very strict about our Id Protocol and determined to provide the safest possible but at the same time frictionless service for our users.

 # Roadmap 2021

+## Q2 2021

+PYE Editor
+IPFS Integration
+The Graph Integration
+UIX Design
+Filecoin Integration
+3rd Party Viewer
+Testnet Launch (Rinkeby)

+## Q3 2021

+MLK Token
+Creator Workshops
+The Fractionizer
+Pool Contract
+Governance
+Marketplace
+Operationa Security Tests
+Mainnet Launch

+## Q4 2021

+Initial PYE Voting
+Crosschain Verification
+xDai Bridge
+Operationa Security Tests
+xDai Launch